OrbitalEnterprises/eve-esi-client/docs/CharacterApi.md

 Get corporation history

-Get a list of all the corporations a character has been a member of  --- Alternate route: &#x60;/v1/characters/{character_id}/corporationhistory/&#x60;  Alternate route: &#x60;/legacy/characters/{character_id}/corporationhistory/&#x60;  Alternate route: &#x60;/dev/characters/{character_id}/corporationhistory/&#x60;  --- This route is cached for up to 3600 seconds
+Get a list of all the corporations a character has been a member of  ---  This route is cached for up to 3600 seconds

 ### Example
 ```java